 If you find you need to get up in the night to pee, try cutting out drinks in the late evening.
-However, make sure you drink plenty of non-alcoholic, caffeine-free drinks during the day.
+However, make sure you drink plenty of non-alcoholic, caffeine-free drinks during the day to stay hydrated.

-Later in pregnancy, some women find it helps to rock backwards and forwards while they're on the toilet.
+Later in pregnancy, you may find it helps to rock backwards and forwards while you’re on the toilet.
 This lessens the pressure of the womb on the bladder so you can empty it properly.

 If you have any pain while peeing or you pass any blood in your pee, you may have a urine infection, which will need treatment.

 Drink plenty of water to dilute your pee and reduce pain.
 You should contact your GP within 24 hours of noticing these symptoms.
-Read more about symptoms and treatment of urinary infections.
+Read more about urinary tract infections (UTIs).

 Don't take any medicines without asking your midwife, doctor or pharmacist whether they're safe in pregnancy.

 Hormonal changes taking place in pregnancy may make your nipples and the area around them go darker.
 Your skin colour may also darken a little, either in patches or all over.